Seelengrab/IOLogging.jl/README.md

 A simple, thin package providing basic loggers for logging to IO.
 As the logging functionality from Base might change in the future, so will this package.

+## Installation

+This package is registered with METADATA.jl, so you can just do `]add IOLogging` to install the package.

 ## Usage

 ```julia